flipkart-incubator/dkv/README.md

 $ ./bin/dkvsrv --config dkvsrv.yaml  --db-folder <folder_name>  --listen-addr <host:port>
 ```

+Any operations can be done using the dkvctl cli, or using the clients:

 ```bash
 $ ./bin/dkvctl -a <host:port> --set <key> <value>
 $ ./bin/dkvctl -a <host:port> --get <key>